Centrality of shortest paths: Algorithms and complexity results: Computational experiments

 \subsection{Discussion and insights}

-We observe that by using Algorithm~\ref{alg:algorithm}, we can now solve problems much more efficiently than Algorithm MVP.
-For instance, the Watts-Strogatz instances with 1000 nodes, which took around 8 minutes to solve, can now be solved in around 10 seconds, and problems involving 5000 and 10000 nodes can now be solved within a fifth and half of an hour, respectively.
+We observe that using \Cref{alg:algorithm}, we can solve Problem~\eqref{eq:degree-problem} much more efficiently than by using the MVP algorithm.
+For instance, the Watts-Strogatz instances with 1000 nodes, which took around 8 minutes to solve, can now be solved in roughly 10 seconds.
+Problems involving 5000 and 10000 nodes can now be solved within a fifth and half of an hour, respectively.
 A similar observation can be made for the Barab\'{a}si-Albert graphs.
-We did not consider solving larger instances with Algorithm MVP, as one 5000-node instance took over 13 hours to solve.
-This is consistent with the expected runtime based on the difference between solving 100 and 500-node instances.
+We did not consider solving larger instances with the MVP algorithm, as one 5000-node instance took over 13 hours to solve.
+This is consistent with the expected runtime based on the difference between solving 100- and 500-node instances.
 For real-world instances, the improvement in runtime is also significant.
-For example, the Cerevisiae instance no longer requires over twenty minutes to solve; instead, it can be solved in just over twenty seconds.
-We also note that in practice, Algorithm~\ref{alg:algorithm} scales much more efficiently than stated in Theorem~\ref{thm:runtime} because, for most vertices $u$ and paths $P_u$, the size of $\mathcal{P}_u$ and $\mathcal{N}(P_u)$ is small as the number of immediate neighbours is smaller than the maximum degree of the graph/vertices in the graph.
+For example, the Cerevisiae instance no longer requires over twenty minutes to solve; it can be solved in just over twenty seconds.
+We also note that in practice, \Cref{alg:algorithm} scales much more efficiently than stated in \Cref{thm:runtime} because, for most vertices $u$ and paths $P_u$, the size of $\mathcal{P}_u$ and $\mathcal{N}(P_u)$ is small as the number of immediate neighbours is smaller than the maximum degree of the graph $\Delta(G)$.
 We also observe the difference in running time over the two types of synthetic instances.
-Although the number of vertices and edges in both sets of graphs are nearly identical, the differences in running times for both algorithms on both sets of graphs are pronounced.
-Algorithm~\ref{alg:algorithm} returns a solution faster in Watts-Strogatz graphs than Barab\'{a}si-Albert graphs of similar sizes, while the converse is true for Algorithm MVP.
-This is consistent with the theoretical running times of Algorithm MVP and Theorem~\ref{thm:runtime} as Watts-Strogatz graphs have smaller maximum degrees but larger diameters than Barab\'{a}si-Albert graphs.
-Lastly, we note that although in our experiments, both Algorithm MVP and Algorithm~\ref{alg:algorithm} were run sequentially over all starting vertices, both could be run in parallel for an improved runtime.
+Although the number of vertices and edges in both sets of graphs are nearly identical, the differences in running times for both algorithms on both sets of graphs are pronounced. \Cref{alg:algorithm} returns a solution faster in Watts-Strogatz graphs than Barab\'{a}si-Albert graphs of similar sizes, while the converse is true for the MVP algorithm.
+This is consistent with the theoretical running times of the MVP algorithm, and \Cref{thm:runtime} as Watts-Strogatz graphs have smaller maximum degrees but larger diameters than Barab\'{a}si-Albert graphs.